ActiveLearningStudio/ActiveLearningStudio-curriki-elastic/README.md

 - You have to choose one option either the 7-A or 7-B
 ```

-### 7-A. Run the follwing commands to install Elastic Search with Docker-compose
+### 7-A. Run the follwing commands to install Elastic Search on Docker Compose

 ```bash
 cd ActiveLearningStudio-curriki-elastic